The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 But it’s the high cost of veterinary care that can easily outweigh all of these other costs combined.

-Purchasing pet insurance is a good idea, and pricing can vary significantly depending on the breed.
+Pet insurance is a good idea.
+But, pricing can vary depending on the breed.

-In fact, the structural problems associated with some dogs could be considered a preexisting condition, making them uninsurable.
+In fact, the structural problems associated with some dogs could be considered a preexisting condition.
+It could make them uninsurable.

 So when it comes to the price of a pooch, don’t just look at the initial outlay.